 Crystal Baker, MA, RA Summit County Prosecutor's Office

 Dodie serves as the Court Watch Coordinator/Advocate for the Rape Crisis Center of Medina and Summit Counties.
 She has attended court hearings and trials since 2008 to offer free and confidential services to survivors of sexual violence she meets in court.
-As a Registered Advocate – Senior Standing with the Ohio Advocate Network, she has volunteered over 10,000 hours with RCC.
+As a Registered Advocate – Senior Standing with the Ohio Advocate Network, and an Intermediate Advocate through the National Organization for Victim Assistance, she has volunteered over 15,000 hours with RCC.
 Dodie actively participates in the Summit County Sexual Assault Coalition as the secretary and as a member of the planning committee for the annual Summit County Sexual Assault Symposium.
-She also is an active member in the Ohio Alliance to End Sexual Violence, Guardians Advocating Child Safety and Protection (GASP) and the Summit County Sexual Assault Response Team.
-Her awards include the “Visionary Voice Award” from the National Sexual Violence Resource Center and the “Model of Justice Award” from the Justice League of Ohio.
+She also is an active member of the Ohio Alliance to End Sexual Violence, Guardians Advocating Child Safety and Protection (GASP) and the Summit County Sexual Assault Response Team.
+Her awards include the “Visionary Voice Award” from the National Sexual Violence Resource Center and the “Model of Justice Award” from the Ohio Crime Victim Justice Center.

 Mark currently serves as an Assistant Attorney General in the Crime Victims Services Section of the Ohio Attorney General’s Office.
 While working his way through law school, Mark started his career in the Ohio Attorney General’s Office in 1981 as an investigator in the Charitable Foundations Section.
 In 1983, Mark was requested to assist the Crime Victim Services Section as an investigator.
 In his tenure in the section from 1983 until 1997, Mark rose from investigator to – after graduating from law school and passing the bar exam - Assistant Chief and was Acting Chief for a period of time.
 In 2007, Mark was again contacted to once again assist the Crime Victims Services Section where he happily serves.
 Mark obtained his Bachelor of Arts degree from John Carroll University in 1979 and received his Juris Doctor degree from Capital University in 1984.